NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-My main collaborator was Sachin Jojode.
+My main collaborators were Sachin Jojode and Viha Srivinas.
 While all of the costumes are inevitably inspired by everyday devices, the arm prototype was specifically inspired by a monitor arm, [here](https://www.amazon.com/Amazon-Basics-Adjustable-Computer-Monitors/dp/B0CQXL5S4T?th=1) is a link to a similar-looking product.

 **Please note that no AI tools were used for this part of the lab.**